sahilrajput03/cssDesignTrail/course-flexbox-zombies/Readme.md

 _❤️Amazing demonstration @ [Click here](https://youtu.be/o-dDFSH-BxM)._

 - LEARN: Setting `flex-shrink: 2` to a child will make that particular child to shrink twice as other items because other items have 1 as their value by default.
-- If you give flex-shrink (ITS ABOUT RATIOS ONLY) to all elements via a separate class to all the child of the flex with flex-shrink as 1 or 2 or 3 or anything else, its just same as 1:1:1... and so on --- because after all its all about just ratios.
+- If you give same value of `flex-shrink` (ITS ABOUT RATIOS ONLY) to all children of the flex then its just same as `1:1:1...` and so on --- then all children shrinks at same rate because the raio is same.
-- LEARN: You can make a child to refuse to shrink by resetting the default value `flex-shrink: 0`.
+- LEARN: You can make a particular child to refuse to shrink by setting `flex-shrink: 0` (which is default value of `flex-shrink`).

+## `flex-basis: auto` (child) [fallback to `width`/`height` property]

 **Apply `flex-basis` to children (not to the crossbow itself).
 The default value `flex-basis: auto` means to fallback to using `width` when `flex-direction: row` or `height` property when `flex-direction: column`. `flex-basis` changes the size of items in the direction of main axis.
 Example: `flex-basis: 300px`, `flex-basis: 50vw`.**